Consensys/quorum-dev-quickstart/README.md

 - you are looking to create a private Ethereum network with private transactions between two or more parties.

-Once the network is up and running you can follow the [eeajs-multinode-example](https://besu.hyperledger.org/en/stable/Tutorials/Privacy/eeajs-Multinode-example/) which deploys an `EventEmitter` contract and then sends a couple of Private Transaction from Node1 -> Node2 (& vice versa) with an arbitrary value (1000).
+Once the network is up and running you can follow the [eeajs-multinode-example](https://besu.hyperledger.org/en/stable/Tutorials/Privacy/eeajs-Multinode-example/) which deploys an `EventEmitter` contract followed by a number of Private Transaction from Node1 -> Node2 (& vice versa) with an arbitrary value (1000).
 This is a [video tutorial](https://www.youtube.com/watch?v=Menekt6-TEQ) of what the privacy example does where the node details are as follows:

 Name  | Besu Node address                      | Orion node key | Node URL